Mind-Body Connection and the Holidays

 Remember that most cultural and religious holidays overlap with the cold and flu season.
 Increase the frequency with which you wash your hands, especially after shaking hands with numerous people at a large social gathering.
 Cover your nose and mouth with a handkerchief or tissue when you sneeze or cough.
 If you are coming down with a "bug," be cautious and stay at home or in your hotel.
 Better to miss out on part of the festivities than to spread a virus that might cause more serious illness in children or the elderly.
 Following simple rules for rest and recovery when suffering from a contagious illness will help you get back in the action faster, and maintain a jolly holiday mood.

 Mental, emotional, and physical health are closely interwoven throughout the year.
 Holiday times are no exception.
 If you are struggling with difficult feelings, worries, or pessimistic thoughts, talk to a mental health professional and get the help you need so that you can enjoy life all year round.

 Jocelyn Miller, PhD is a psychologist with over 20 years of professional experience.
-Dr. Miller joined Dean Clinic in 1993.
+Dr. Miller joined Dean Medical Group in 1993.
 View Dr. Miller's profile.